Mervyn Richards

 Mervyn Richards is a former Antiguan international footballer and cricketer.

 He played for Antigua and Barbuda in their 1986 FIFA World Cup qualification campaign, featuring in two games against Haiti in August 1984; a 2–1 victory and a 4–0 loss.

 He is the younger brother of cricketer Viv Richards.
-From 2004–2008, he served as president of the Antigua and Barbuda Football Association.
+From 2004 to 2008, he served as president of the Antigua and Barbuda Football Association.